mochi-hpc/mochi-doc/README.md

 using the following command.

 ```
+cd docs
 make html
 ```

-And check the result by opening the `build/index.html` page.
+And check the result by opening the `build/index.html` page that has been created in the docs directory.